7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 While yes, you know your business is amazing, you’re proud, and want to tell the world all about it.
 I don't blame you!
 But there’s a right and a wrong way to do this...

-What is the common age, gender, interests, etc., of my target audience?
+What’s the common age, gender, interests, lifestyle, etc., of my target audience?

 You get the idea.
 Your words should be speaking the language of your target audience.